 Importance of NCERT books for UPSC Exam

-This might be the first step in your journey to become a civil servant and knowing the basic knowledge is very important to crack the exam, hence taking up the NCERT books for the UPSC Exam preparation is required before anything else.
+This might be the first step in your journey to becoming a civil servant and knowing the basic knowledge is very important to crack the exam, hence taking up the NCERT books for the UPSC Exam preparation is required before anything else.
 Here are some few points on Why, What and How the NCERT books should be used in which every UPSC Online aspirant should know before they proceed further.

-Why NCERT books are important?
+Why are NCERT books important?

 NCERT are those perfect books that form the basic knowledge of any subject which will give you a clear insight that will help the candidate in their concepts.
 The simple language used will help the candidates to understand easily and also guide the aspirants’ writing style for the Mains which make it a fundamental element while preparing for the Mains examination.